xyz0202/SimNDVI/README.md

 # NDVImax
-Calculate annual max NDVI with output from TSSRESTREND This package was designed for calculate annual max NDVI using output from TSSRESTREND monthly precipitation and monthly temperature (optional).
+Calculating annual max NDVI with output from TSSRESTREND.
+This package was designed for calculate annual max NDVI using output from TSSRESTREND, monthly precipitation and monthly temperature (optional).